Good Morning, Siblings!

 As a result, legions of believers take the Pharisee’s word over YHWH’s word when it comes to this passage and then use that to accuse Messiah of breaking Sabbath.
 So we take the Pharisee’s Word over the Father’s word and then accuse Messiah of sinning.
 Wow.
 This is a clear case of not knowing or understanding the foundational Scriptures of the Bible.
 Remember, a house is built foundation first.
 You cannot build a house by beginning with the attic.

-🌿Luke 6:5 “The Son of Man is Lord Of the Sabbath” The Greek word used here is kurios and it means someone who has ownership rights.
+Luke 6:5 “The Son of Man is Lord Of the Sabbath” The Greek word used here is kurios and it means someone who has ownership rights.
 Messiah was correcting their abuse of the Sabbath and teaching them how the Father views it.
 Messiah being Lord of the Sabbath in no way changes it, but if we were to approach it from the viewpoint of a Pharisee, seeing it as a day not to lift a finger to help a person or save a life, then Messiah being Lord of it should change our view.
 In addition to that, Messiah being Lord of us should cause us to honor Sabbath all the more.
-I’m working on an article about what it means to keep Sabbath and different ways folks do that so look for that coming up at some point.
+I’ve written an article on what it means to keep Sabbath and different ways folks do that so click here if you’d like to read it.
 In the meantime I want to encourage you with this: We do the best we can with what we know and once we know better, we do better.

 Did you catch that?
 Many people were following Messiah up until this point, and this is where He chose twelve from among the many.
 This is a pattern of YHWH and we could spend days talking over how/why the twelve were chosen and how this can relate to us today but I’m gonna leave this one for you to seek out.